The f0(1370) controversy from dispersive meson-meson scattering data analyses: Appendix

 Finally, the total error for a given $N$ is defined as the sum of this systematic error and the minimum of the statistical errors

 Since the statistical errors are asymmetric, in practice we obtain two different central values, resulting from considering either the upward or downward uncertainty for the weights $w_{N,k}$.
-Thus, the final $X_{N}$ estimate is taken from its average and for the uncertainty we also add half of the difference between both values.

-These are the central values and vertical error bars shown in Fig.~\ref{Fig:CNconv} for each resonance pole mass and width, for different values of $N$.
+In Fig. 3 in the main text, the final $X_N$ are indeed their average, and we add to the uncertainty half of the difference between both values.
+These are the central values and vertical error bars shown in Fig.~3 in the main text for each resonance pole mass and width, for different values of $N$.
 There we see that the pole parameters of the $f_2(1270)$, $f_0(1500)$ and $f_0(1370)$ are very stable under changes of $N$, both in their central values and the size of their uncertainties.
 Moreover, by increasing $N$, we do not find more than these three robust poles in the region under study.

-The final values and errors collected in Tables~\ref{tab:res} and~\ref{tab:checks} are obtained in a similar way.
+The final values and errors collected in Tables~1 and~2 in the main text are obtained in a similar way.
 Namely, the central value is defined from the weighted average of the determinations at different $N$ values

-which provides the central line of each quantity in Fig.~\ref{Fig:CNconv}.
-The spread between the different $X_{N}$ values is again associated with a systematic error defined as
+Here we propagate separate $X_N$ for upward and downward uncertainties and their average provides the central line of each quantity in Fig.~3 in the main text.
+The spread between the different $X_{N}$ values for each of these two sets is again associated with a systematic error defined as

 Finally, the total uncertainty is estimated by adding linearly both the previous systematic error and the minimum statistical uncertainty for every $N$